mui/toolpad/docs/data/toolpad/concepts/theming.md

 In order to provide a customised styling to the components used in your pages, you can use style overrides via the **sx** prop in the **Inspector.**

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/theming/theme-3.png", "alt": "Add sx prop", "caption": "Adding custom styles via the sx prop" }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/theming/theme-3.png", "alt": "Add sx prop", "caption": "Adding custom styles via the sx prop", "aspectRatio": 2.5 }}

 Once you click on the `sx` prop, add style overrides in the JSON editor.
 Any value that is accepted by the MUI System [sx](https://mui.com/system/getting-started/the-sx-prop/) prop is acceptable here.